 Today’s post is going to deal with one portion of the onboarding process – the Benefits discussion.
-This is often the most confusing and boring part because HR typically comes in and goes through the insurance benefits using HR and insurance industry jargon.
+This is often the most confusing and boring part because HR typically comes in and goes through the insurance benefits using HR and insurance industry jargon (navigate here if you think that topic strikes a cord with you).
 As a result, most employees don’t understand most of what is being said and just tune out and start looking at their phones.
 This is unfortunate because an organization’s benefits are an important and critical piece of the total rewards program and employees need to fully be comfortable with understanding them.

 I think employees really need to understand all of their benefits and there should be the appropriate amount of time put into the onboarding schedule to make sure employees really do fully understand them.
 We owe our employees the extra effort to help them understand their benefits rather than just handing them a packet of papers or just helping them logon to the onboarding site and leaving them with an hour to review and enroll.

 In my schedule, the benefits discussion occurs immediately after all the required hiring paperwork is completed.
 This way, they are still pretty fresh and enthusiastic.
 I always go into the HR portion which includes the insurance and benefit portion of onboarding telling the new hires that this portion is going to be the most exciting and interesting part of the entire process.
 I’m obviously being silly and I purposely exaggerate this because they and everybody else has experienced the opposite so it grabs their attention.

 I then like to tell real-life stories about how the different benefits work.
 These are my stories based on my experiences and I’m certain you have your own story bank you can go to when communicating benefit details to your employee team.